Paul Mwiru

 Paul Mwiru is a Ugandan lawyer and a politician.

-He currently serves as Member of Parliament elect for the Jinja municipality east constituency in Jinja City, in the eastern region of Uganda.
-He is affiliated to the Alliance for National Transformation (ANT) party.
-Mwiru successfully managed to retain his seat in the general elections in 2021, where he beat his close opponent of the National Resistance Movement's Nathan Igeme Nbeta.
+He served as Member of Parliament elect for the Jinja municipality east constituency in Jinja City, in the eastern region of Uganda.
+He was affiliated to the Alliance for National Transformation (ANT) later joined National Unit Platform [NUP] party.
+Mwiru successfully managed to retain his seat in the general elections in 2021, where he beat his close opponent of the National Resistance Movement's Nathan Igeme Nabeta.

 Background and education

 Born on 12 August 1977 in Walukuba East in Jinja District, Mwiru went to Walukuba East Primary School where he did his primary living examination, before joining Jinja senior secondary school where he acquired both the Uganda Certificate of Education (UCE) and the Uganda advanced Certificate of Education (UACE).
 He thereafter sought after a diploma in law at the Law Advancement Centre.
-After some break of school, he returned to his quest for a bachelor's degree in law at Makerere University, which he got in 2010.
+After some break from school, he returned to his quest for a Bachelor's degree in law at Makerere University, which he got in 2010.